Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats run` will run functional and targeted security tests written in the CATS YAML format

-- `cats lint`  will run OpenAPI contract linters, also called `ContractInfo` Fuzzers
+- `cats lint`  will run OpenAPI contract linters, also called `Linter` Fuzzers

 :::tip
 Each sub-command has its own help.
 You can run `cats sub-command -h` to check all available arguments: `cats fuzz -h`.